Follow the step by step process or choose what situation that best describes you:

 In addition to the Montana bar exam, you must pass the Multistate Professional Responsibility Exam (MPRE) with a score of 80 or more prior to bar admission.
 If you have taken the MPRE in another jurisdiction within the past three years, your score is valid.
 The MPRE is offered at the University of Montana in Missoula in March, August and November.
 Apply online with the NCBE to take the MPRE.

-The NCBE has compiled passing rates for the Montana bar exam from 2000 to 2009:
+Pass rates for the Montana bar exam are:

 Licensing and Admission to the Bar

 Your bar exam results will be sent by mail to your address about six to nine weeks after the exam.
 Names of those who passed will also be posted online at the State Bar of Montana website.
 You will be notified by mail of the time and place of the formal swearing-in ceremony if you pass the exam.
 This is when admission to the State Bar of Montana will occur.